compmem/smile/docs/smile_states.rst

 ------

 :py:class:`~smile.video.Button` is a visual and an input state that draws a button on the screen with optional text in the button for a *duration*.
-You may also set every button to have a *name* that can be reference by :py:class:`~smile.video.ButtonPress` states to determine if you pressed the *correct* button.
-Check out the SMILE tutorial example for *ButtonPress* for more information.
+Every button can be set to have a *name* that can be reference by :py:class:`~smile.video.ButtonPress` states to determine if the *correct* button was pressed.
+See the SMILE tutorial example for *ButtonPress* for more information.

 Below is an example of a Form, where a :py:class:`~smile.video.Label` state will ask someone to type in an answer to a :py:class:`~smile.video.TextInput`.
-Then they will press the button when they are finished typing.
+Then they will press the button when they are finished typing:

 ::